FFT Processing

 If

-frequency-domain streams are directly connected together with no processing logic, this core will perfectly resynthesize the original signal.Window.Function.SQRT_HANN
+o_freqandi_freqfrequency-domain streams are directly connected together with no processing logic, this core will perfectly resynthesize the original signal.Window.Function.SQRT_HANNwindowing is used in both the analysis and synthesis stages.Design

 Unlike

-cores between analysis and synthesis operations, at the cost of reduced throughput.
+STFTProcessorPipelined, this implementation saves area by time-multiplexingFFTandWindowcores between analysis and synthesis operations, at the cost of reduced throughput.
 For audio purposes, this core is easily still fast enough for real-time processing.At a high level, the components are connected in a different sequence depending on which state the core is in.
 The core contains a single SyncFIFO used to buffer all the outputs of user (frequency domain) processing logic.
 This is required to avoid backpressure on the user logic while it is disconnected from the IFFT stage.

 - Members: